skoshy/redux-dusk/docs/en-us/shadows.md

 1. what is its name
 1. what is its initial state

-The state here will be mapped in Redux and any shine will be able to grab this shadow's state by just specifying the state variable name.
+The state here will be mapped in Redux and any View will be able to grab this shadow's state by just specifying the state variable name.
 More on that later.

 ## Types